for Saturday, 06 December 2014 [12:01 PM PhT]

 WEATHER.COM.PH TROPICAL CYCLONE UPDATES

-HAGUPIT (RUBY) has maintained its Super Typhoon strength as it continues to move closer to Samar with its slow-westward track.
-The potential landfall area of this cyclone is along the northern part of Eastern Samar between 8PM-10PM tonight.
+HAGUPIT (RUBY) has weakened anew into a Typhoon classification as it continues to move closer to Samar in a slow pace endangering Eastern Visayas and Southern Bicol area.
+The potential landfall area of this cyclone is along the northern part of Eastern Samar between 10PM-12MN tonight.

 This typhoon will continue to enhance the Northeast Monsoon (Hanging Amihan) - bringing mostly cloudy and windy conditions and cooler temperatures across Northern and Central Luzon...becoming more frequent with possible occasional slight to moderate rains along eastern sections of Cagayan, Isabela, Aurora, and Northern Quezon.
 The threat of flash floods and landslides are likely in hazard-prone areas especially along river banks and mountain slopes of the affected areas.
 Residents are advised to take necessary precautions.

 Residents and visitors along Southern Luzon, Visayas and Northeastern Mindanao should closely monitor the development of Hagupit (Ruby).

 Information based on data collected by WeatherPhilippines Foundation, Inc. shall not be taken as official data.
 Weather information broadcasted and distributed by PAGASA remains as official data.
 WeatherPhilippines shall not be responsible for the private use and reliance of its weather information.

 CYCLONE HAZARDS AFFECTING LAND

 Below are the regions or places in the Philippines that could be affected or that are being affected by the hazards generated by the current tropical cyclone.